Uzeyir Hajibeyov: Merging traditional and Western styles

-Musical contributions
+Music

-In 1908, Hajibeyov wrote his first opera, Leyli and Majnun, based on the tragic love story by the 15th century poet Fuzûlî.
+In 1908, Hajibeyov wrote his first opera, Leyli and Majnun, based on the tragic love story by the 15th century poet Fuzuli.
 This would be the first of 7 operas and 3 musical comedies that Hajibeyov would compose throughout his life.
 In Leyli and Majnun, the uniqueness of the traditional modal music of mugham was incorporated into a Western genre with the use of instruments indigenous to both traditions.

-Hajibeyov's second opera Sheikh Sanan was written in 1909 in a form that was entirely opposite to the first.
+Hajibeyov's second opera, Sheikh Sanan, was written in 1909 in a form that was entirely opposite to the first.
 This time Hajibeyov employed a purely European style.
 Sheikh Sanan received raves as a musical composition, but the content was too progressive for the period.
-In this opera, Hajibeyov advocated that marriage should not be bound by nationality or religion - in essence, it was another form of integration.
+In this opera, Hajibeyov advocated that marriage should not be bound by nationality or religion – in essence, it was another form of integration.
 But this time, it backfired.
 The story line follows a religious sheikh on his way to Mecca who meets a very beautiful Georgian lady.
 To his horror, the lovely creature's father turns out to be a swineherd, caring for what, to him, was a forbidden animal.
 In the end, the sheikh denounces his religion to win the woman.
 It is said that when the opera was performed, many people were offended and walked out, leaving Hajibeyov with the realization that he had outpaced his generation too much this time.
 As a result, he made a drastic decision and burned the score.
 When asked by Ramazan Khalilov, his assistant, how he could do that, Hajibeyov replied: "I didn't destroy my opera.
-It's my own creation so it's always in my head."
-Khalilov said that Hajibeyov went on to use this same magnificent music 27 years later to create Koroğlu, an opera that many acclaim to be his finest.
+It's my own creation, so it's always in my head."
+Khalilov said that Hajibeyov went on to use this same magnificent music 27 years later to create Koroghlu, an opera that many acclaim to be his finest.

-In contrast to Sheikh Sanan, Hajibeyov's operas Rustam and Sohrab (1910), Asli and Karam (1912), Shah Abbas and Khurshid Banu (1912), and Harun and Leyli (1915) were entirely based on Azeri folk music elements, primarily mugham.
+In contrast to Sheikh Sanan, Hajibeyov's operas Rustam and Sohrab (1910), Asli and Karam (1912), Shah Abbas and Khurshid Banu (1912), and Harun and Leyli (1915) were entirely based on Azerbaijani folk music elements, primarily mugham.